tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 **Storage** is a node storing a subset of a dataset.
 Multiple replicated storages comprise a replica set.
 Each storage in a replica set has a role, **master** or **replica**.
-Master processes read and write requests.
-Replicas process read requests, but cannot process write requests.
+A master processes read and write requests.
+A replica processes read requests but cannot process write requests.

 .. image:: master_replica.svg
     :align: center